paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 **(d) Suspension of registration in cases of imminent danger**

 (1) The Attorney General may, in his discretion, suspend any registration simultaneously with the institution of proceedings under this section, in cases where he finds that there is an imminent danger to the public health or safety.
-A failure to comply with a standard referred to in section 823(h)(1) 1 of this title may be treated under this subsection as grounds for immediate suspension of a registration granted under such section.
+A failure to comply with a standard referred to in [section 823(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section823/h&num=0&edition=prelim) may be treated under this subsection as grounds for immediate suspension of a registration granted under such section.
 A suspension under this subsection shall continue in effect until the conclusion of such proceedings, including judicial review thereof, unless sooner withdrawn by the Attorney General or dissolved by a court of competent jurisdiction.

 (2) In this subsection, the phrase “imminent danger to the public health or safety” means that, due to the failure of the registrant to maintain effective controls against diversion or otherwise comply with the obligations of a registrant under this subchapter or subchapter II, there is a substantial likelihood of an immediate threat that death, serious bodily harm, or abuse of a controlled substance will occur in the absence of an immediate suspension of the registration.